ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 All models related code and datasets can be found here.

 ## Code requirement
-Model requires Python 3.6+.
+Script requires Python 3.6+.
 Before you start, it might be easier to create your python evironment by using "requirement.txt" file.

 ```
 python -m venv -r requirement.txt
 ```

 ## Modles & Datasets
-The trained models we used for prediction can be found in the /models file folder, and datasets in /data folder.
+The trained models we used for prediction can be found in the models.tar.gz file,

+and datasets in /data folder.
 All files are organized by the below structure.

 ```
-- /model

-└── models
-    ├── hg38
-    │   ├── CEBPA
-    │   └── Hnf4a
-    └── mm10
-        ├── CEBPA
-        └── Hnf4a
 - /data

 └── data